data-derp/data-derp.github.io/docs/data-visualisation/understanding-your-data.md

 - Never use 3D charts unless it is absolutely necessary to add a third dimension.
 3D charts introduce skews, making the data difficult to interpret and compare
 - Pie charts should be mostly avoided when representing quantitative information as it becomes almost impossible to discern segments close in size.
 (Use bar charts instead)
-- Avoid using secondary axes as it makes the interpretation of the data tedious<br>
+- Avoid using secondary axes as it makes the interpretation of the data tedious

 <div style="textAlign:center;height:40%;width:40%">